CircleOfNice/CoreWorker/README.md

     .pipe(process("grep galaxy").stream())
     .pipe(fs.createWriteStream("/ocurrences"));
 ```
-By using processes as streams you are generally able to create language agnostic and easily manageable data transform pipelines out of single processes via node.js.
+By using processes as streams you are generally able to create language agnostic and easily manageable data transform pipelines out of single processes, leveraging all the shiny streaming stuff of node.

 ## Use all process functions at once
-Sometimes it is necessary to get notified about multiple state changes of a single instance of a specific process while at the same time interacting with it.
+Sometimes it is necessary to get notified about multiple state changes of a a single instance belonging to a specific process while at the same time interacting with it.
 Accordingly the next example shows you how to work with multiple instance states at once.
 Exemplary we use a simple chat application, that logs "Chat ready", when it is able to accept messages:
 ```js
 import { process } from "core-worker";